Aldo-Polanco/transactions_proccesor_demo/README.md

 ==============
-# Stori's Card Transaction Account Manager Demo
+# Transaction Account Manager Demo
 ==============

 This app let you upload your transaction files to the app to be proccesed and send you a resume to your email.